How to Create Utilization Reports in Jira?

 ActivityTimeline is a resource management add-on for Jira, and one of the most popular Jira reporting plugins.
 It comes with great reporting abilities that allow for monitoring team performance, creating reports, and getting insights out of data.

-For Managers who use Sprint the Period filter will be useful.
+For managers who use Sprint the Period filter will be useful.
 The Week view shows the seven days period of time.
 The Month view provides the upcoming projects that can provide a Sprint to Sprint retrospective.
 The report is available on both team and individual levels to see the total available and used capacity:

 Start Capacity Planning in Jira with ActivityTimeline